Categories

 Q: I’m interested in whether there’s a name for composite terms like “hanky-panky,” “willy-nilly,” “hurly-burly,” “boogie-woogie,” “hoi polloi,” etc. Can you shed any light on this puzzling category of words?

-A: These terms are sometimes called “rhyming compounds.”
-I wrote a blog entry a few months ago that touched on them.
+A: These terms are sometimes called “rhyming compounds” or “rhyming reduplicatives.”
+We wrote a post in January that touched on them, and another in April.
 But “hoi polloi” isn’t one of them.
 It’s the English transliteration of a Greek phrase meaning “the many.”
 In English, it refers to the masses, often in a negative way.

 Many usage experts condemn adding the definite article “the” to “hoi polloi” (as in “The hoi polloi are up in arms”) because “hoi” means “the” in Greek.
 But the Oxford English Dictionary says the phrase is “normally preceded by the definite article” in English.